 And as it’s a series motor and the series current equals the armature current (Ise=Ia) so;

-Also; as all other Dc motors the field flux is proportional to the field current (Iseα Φ), in this motor we have all currents passes on the circuit are equal:
+Also, like all other DC motors, the field flux is proportional to the field current (Iseα Φ), in this motor all currents pass on the circuit are equal:

 Ise= Ia =Itotal; so:

 The field flux becomes proportional to the armature current or the total supply current so we say that the series motor flux is strong enough to produce sufficient torque.

 We should mention that the torque of the series motor is proportional to the square of the field current so we have this high starting torque.

 Speed & Torque of Series DC Motor